How to apply

 - have a major in the subject chosen for the Master’s programme, i.e. for the specialisation in general linguistics, you must have a major in the subject General linguistics or Linguistics and so forth.

-- completed a bachelor degree project, or the equivalent, in the subject chosen for the Master’s programme.
+- completed a bachelor degree project, or the equivalent (an independent paper/essay), in the subject chosen for the Master’s programme.

 - Note that for the specialisation in English, the bachelor degree project must be in English Linguistics, and that the English language proficiency is to be demonstrated by an average result of 7.5 in IELTS tests (Academic), with none of the sections scoring less than 7.0.
-Note that the IELTS tests are mandatory for all applicants.
+In other words, the English proficiency requirement is higher for those who apply for the English specialisation than for those who apply for some other specialisation.
+The IELTS tests are mandatory for all applicants.

 - For the specialisation in Cognitive semiotics, your major should be in one of the subjects General linguistics, Semiotics, Cognitive science or in a language subject.
 Your BA thesis must have a linguistic orientation.